Clinical UM Guideline

 Transrectal ultrasonography (TRUS), also called endorectal ultrasound (ERUS), is an imaging procedure used in the diagnosis, staging, and management of conditions involving the prostate, rectum, and surrounding tissues.
 TRUS has both diagnostic and therapeutic indications.
 The brief outpatient procedure involves the use of a small lubricated probe inserted into the rectum that sends out high-energy sound waves.
 These sound waves bounce off internal tissues or organs, making echoes that form a picture of body tissue called a sonogram.
 While the probe may be temporarily uncomfortable, TRUS is essentially a painless procedure.

-According to the National Cancer Institute (NCI, 2013), the gold standard to assist in the diagnosis of prostate cancer is a prostate biopsy.
+The gold standard in the diagnosis of prostate cancer is a prostate biopsy (NCI, 2014).
 Contemporary prostate biopsy relies on spring-loaded biopsy devices that are either digitally guided or guided via ultrasound.
 TRUS guidance is the most frequently used method of directing prostate needle biopsy because there is some suggestion that the yield of biopsy is improved with such guidance (Renfer, 1995).
 With the virtually simultaneous clinical acceptance of TRUS, spring-loaded biopsy devices, and the proliferation of PSA screening in the late 1980s, the number of prostate cores obtained from individuals with either an abnormal DRE or PSA was most commonly six, using a sextant method of sampling the prostate (Hodge, 1989).

 The American College of Radiology (ACR) Appropriateness Criteria® for pretreatment detection, staging, and surveillance of prostate cancer recommends a TRUS-guided needle biopsy of the prostate gland if either the DRE or PSA test suggests malignancy (Eberhardt, 2013).